The Quintessential Ben Severson

 (Above: Ben competes at Pipe- February 2017)

-His legacy in the sport will live forever, and through the Facebook group Vintage Bodyboard Collectors, Ben's original T-10 shape has enjoyed a renewed interest.
+His legacy in the sport will live forever, and through the Facebook group Vintage Bodyboard Collectors, Ben's original T-10, 20 and 30 shapes have enjoyed a renewed interest.
 Like Ben's shape?
 You can order a BSD board from our site, or get your own custom version from one of our two custom shapers!